Gan Yang: Views

+In the 1990s, Gan shortly joined the emerging Chinese New Left.
+Some labelled Gan as part of the Chinese New Left, which he "never truly accepted" and even "resented".
+Some scholars have identified the Chinese New Left as a conservative movement and in defense of hierarchy in the name of equality.
+Gan stated: "I am more concerned with how to re-cultivate a healthy conservative mentality and attitude in a post-revolutionary society, a conservative, gradualist reforming way of looking at current issues and social change."

 In Gan's view, Chinese conservatism should incorporate Mao-era socialist egalitarianism and Deng era market reformism so as to "unify three heritages into a single strand".
 This view the political idea of "three heritages", through which the Gongyang thinker Dong Zhongshu wrote that "a new king must keep safe the heritage of the two [earlier] kings as a means of maintaining the connection".